cloudfoundry/uaa/docs/UAA-APIs.rst

                     }

-Create Identity Zone API: ``/identity-zones``
+Identity Zone API: ``/identity-zones``
 --------------------------------------------------

-An identity zone is created using an IdentityZoneCreationRequest object.
-This allows the the zone to be bootstrapped with a set of pre defined clients.
+An identity zone is created using a POST with an IdentityZone object.
+If the object contains an id, this id will be used as the identifier, otherwise an identifier will be generated.
 Once a zone has been created, the UAA will start accepting requests on the subdomain defined in the subdomain field of the identity zone.
-The client_details field is a List<BaseClientDetails> objects for clients that will be boot strapped in this zone.

-This call requires the ``zones.create`` scope
+POST and PUT requires the ``zones.create`` scope.

 ================  ========================================================================================
 Request           ``POST /identity-zones`` or ``PUT /identity-zones/{id}`` or ``GET /identity-zones/{id}`` Request body      *example* ::

                     {
-                        "identity_zone": {
                         "id":"testzone1",
                         "subdomain":"testzone1",
                         "name":"The Twiglet Zone[testzone1]",
-                            "version":0,
                         "description":"Like the Twilight Zone but tastier[testzone1].",
-                            "created":1426260090992,
-                            "last_modified":1426260090992
-                        },
-                        "client_details":null
                     }